gourmetgate/docdump/general/use-cases.md

 ### Tables

+- Create a Room
-- Add/remove dining tabels
+- Add/remove dining tabels to a room
 - Name a table
-- See order history for specific table
+- See order history for a specific table